 I Can Do Anything

 If you don’t try, you’ll never succeed.
-If you want to accomplish your goals, you’re going to have to put aside any preconceived notions for why you can’t accomplish them.
+If you want to accomplish your goals you’re going to have to put aside any preconceived notions for why you can’t accomplish them.
 Can’t is going to have to be erased from your vocabulary.
-You’ve already succeeded at many things in your life that others thought were impossible.
-People lose weight every day.
-There’s no reason why you can’t – you will.

 This Will Only Get Easier

 Don’t give up.
 The hardest part of starting a fitness program is getting a new lifestyle routine established as part of your day to day life.
-Whether it’s getting past those difficult first couple weeks of dieting, or it’s getting up a little earlier every day to work out, once you start making fitness a part of your everyday life, what you do – just is.
+Whether it’s getting past those difficult first couple of weeks of dieting, or it’s getting up a little earlier every day to work out, once you start making fitness a part of your everyday life, what you do – just is.

 I Control My Body.
 My Body Does Not Control Me

 This is a little bit of mind over matter.
 Point being, successful weight loss comes from being in control of your body.
 During your journey, your body is going to throw everything it has at you in an effort to maintain the status quo.
-Physical and mental challenges are going to be forthcoming.
-The key to remember is that you own your thoughts.
-You are what you think.
-Practice self-control and success will follow.

 I’ve Already Made it So Far